Love At First Sight

 Of course, with responsibility comes sacrifice.
 I am spontaneous (and a little impulsive) by nature, and I love to travel.
 I can no longer jump on a last minute flight on a whim, vacations require planning and preparation – neither of which are my strong suit.
 It comes as no surprise that owning a dog is costly and time-consuming, but what I hadn't anticipated was just how emotionally draining and terrifying it can at times.
 I have a tendency to overthink absolutely everything, and this is amplified for things that I care about.

 What this means is that I have been positively riddled with anxiety countless times over the last 4 months.
-This could be anything from worrying over whether he was getting the right amount of food, panicking when I heard him ‘reverse sneeze’ - although in my defence, this sounds like he can’t breathe and it’s pretty scary!
+This could be anything from worrying over whether he was getting the right amount of food, panicking when I heard him ‘reverse sneeze’ - although in my defense, this sounds like he can’t breathe and it’s pretty scary!

-Most recently, he leaped from a 6ft height to chase after a ball before I could stop him, and tumbled with a thud in front of me on his feet.
-I tried to act cool, after all he didn’t seem fazed, but my heart was pounding in my ears and it felt like my insides has instantly twisted into a thousand knots.
+Most recently, he leaped from a 6ft height to chase after a ball before I could stop him and tumbled with a thud in front of me on his feet.
+I tried to act cool, after all he didn’t seem fazed, but my heart was pounding in my ears and it felt like my insides have instantly twisted into a thousand knots.
 He had landed heavily it looked as if his body squished into his head… what if he damaged his neck or spine?
 He didn’t express any signs of pain or distress but what if he couldn’t feel it because of the adrenalin?
 These thoughts might sound dramatic, but the following morning we woke up to find that he had wet the bed - yes, our bed!

 Now, Royler has never had any accidents in the house and I always counted my lucky stars that I didn’t have to mop up pee (or poop) multiple times a day.
 Naturally, I spiralled.
 Within no time at all, my mind was writhing with terrifying thoughts and diagnoses (not helped by Google/Pet MD/every other pet site possible).
 I cancelled any plans and spent that Saturday hysterically crying and utterly inconsolable.
 Of course, he went to the vet the next day, who told me it was likely a one off and not to worry unless it happens again!
 Oops… did I overreact?